sap-tutorials/Tutorials/tutorials/cp-apim-openconnectors-connect-hubspot/cp-apim-openconnectors-connect-hubspot.md

 ## Details
 ### You will learn
   - How to get the integration or API key to access `HubSpot`
-  - How to connect to a third-party application from Open Connectors
+  - How to connect to a third-party application from Open Connectors.

 [ACCORDION-BEGIN [Step 1: ](Get integration key to access HubSpot)]